T.C. Morphis, Jr.

 Early in his career, Mr. Morphis served as a clerk with the Charlotte City Attorney’s Office and as an extern for the Honorable Judge Linda McGee of the North Carolina Court of Appeals.
 Mr. Morphis’ Masters-Degree Project compared land trusts and resource conservation efforts in North Carolina with forest conservation in India, and he was a recipient of a U.S. Department of Education Foreign Language Area Studies scholarship for the study of Hindi and Urdu.
 Mr. Morphis also received, at UNC-CH Law School, the Gressman-Pollitt Award for Oral Advocacy, the Best Overall award in the UNC Environmental Negotiation Competition, and recognition as a finalist in the Merhige National Environmental Negotiation Competition.

 Mr. Morphis is admitted to practice in the State courts in North Carolina and in the United States District Court, Middle District of North Carolina.
-He is a member of the North Carolina Bar Association, and he has previously served as the Chair of the North Carolina Bar Association’s Zoning, Planning and Land Use Section Council and as the Co-Editor of the North Carolina Bar Association’s Land Use Law Quarterly.
+He currently serves on the Board of the North Carolina Association of Municipal Attorneys and has previously served as the Chair of the North Carolina Bar Association’s Zoning, Planning and Land Use Section Council and as the Co-Editor of the North Carolina Bar Association’s Land Use Law Quarterly.
 He also previously served on the Triangle Land Conservancy’s Land Protection Committee and as the Chairman of the Advisory Committee to the City of Durham’s Community and Family Life Center at Lyon Park.